MartinPaulo/ResBazResOS/Lessons/Lesson_1.md

     to go to.
 And well known applications get well known port numbers.
 So web servers use port 80, for example.

-    So simply put a security group allows you to define the port numbers that packets from the outside world must have if they are going to be allowed to reach your VM.
+    So simply put a security group allows you to define the port numbers that packets from the outside world must have if they are going to be allowed to reach your cloud computer.

     Any packets with a different port number don’t even make it to your machine.
 They are just thrown overboard!

 Your trial project comes with several pre-configured security groups.
-But if you request a project via an allocation you get no security group preconfigured for you.
-And what if you want to run an application that doesn't fit into the predefined ranges?
+But if you request a project via an allocation you get no security group pre-configured for you.
+And what if you want to run an application that doesn't fit into the predefined ones?
 Simple.

 You just have to define your own.
 And so that's what you'll do now.
+You are going to create a single security group that allows traffic to reach two applications.

-And for course we've created a checklist to guide you.
+And of course we've created a checklist to guide you.
 This ones a little more formal.

 -- *Slide* --